Regularization, Renormalization, and Dimensional Analysis: Dimensional Regularization meets Freshman E&M: Dimensional Regularization

 \subsection{Introduction and Motivation}

-In 1999, Gerardus 't Hooft and Martinus J.G.\,Veltman received the Nobel Prize in Physics ``for elucidating the quantum structure of electroweak interactions in physics.''
+In 1999, Gerardus 't Hooft and Martinus J.G.\,Veltman received the Nobel Prize in Physics\citep{physicstoday1999Lubkin} {}``for elucidating the quantum structure of electroweak interactions in physics.''
 In particular, they demonstrated that the non-abelian electroweak theory could be consistently renormalized to yield unique and precise predictions.

-A key ingredient for their demonstration was the development of the dimensional regularization technique.\cite{'tHooft:1972fi,'tHooft:1973mm,Bollini:1972ui} That is, instead of working in precisely D=4 space-time dimensions, they generalized the dimension to be a continuous variable so they could compute the theory in D=4.01 or D=3.99 dimensions. \footnote{See Ref.~\cite{physicstoday1999Lubkin} and also the webpage citation for the 1999 Nobel Prize in Physics at: \texttt{http://nobelprize.org/} }
+A key ingredient for their demonstration was the development of the dimensional regularization technique.\citep{'tHooft:1972fi,'tHooft:1973mm,Bollini:1972ui} That is, instead of working in precisely D=4 space-time dimensions, they generalized the dimension to be a continuous variable so they could compute the theory in D=4.01 or D=3.99 dimensions.

-An important property of the dimensional regularization is that it respects gauge and Lorentz symmetries; \footnote{Note, for chiral symmetries there are some subtle difficulties that must be handled carefully.
-In particular, the properties of the parity operator are dependent on the dimensionality of space-time. } this is in contrast to the other regularization schemes (e.g., cutoff schemes, etc.) which violate these symmetries.
-The symmetries of the electroweak theory play an critical role in determining the dynamics of the particles and their interactions.
-Because it respects these symmetries, dimensional regularization has become a essential tool for the calculation of field theories.
+An important property of the dimensional regularization is that it respects gauge and Lorentz symmetries.\footnote{Note, for chiral symmetries there are some subtle difficulties that must be handled carefully.
+In particular, the properties of the parity operator are dependent on the dimensionality of space-time. } This is in contrast to the other regularization schemes (e.g. cutoff schemes, etc.) which violate these symmetries.
+The symmetries of the electroweak theory play a critical role in determining the dynamics of the particles and their interactions.
+Because it respects these symmetries, dimensional regularization has become an essential tool for the calculation of field theories.

-While dimensional regularization is an powerful and elegant technique, most examples and applications of dimensional regularization are in the context of complex higher-order Quantum Field Theory (QFT) calculations involving gauge and Lorentz symmetries.
+While dimensional regularization is a powerful and elegant technique, most examples and applications of dimensional regularization are in the context of complex higher-order Quantum Field Theory (QFT) calculations involving gauge and Lorentz symmetries.
 However, the virtues of dimensional regularization can be exhibited without the {}``distractions'' of the associated QFT complexities.